Skip to main content

 Marine Board Members

-Five volunteer members make up the Oregon State Marine Board.
+The Oregon State Marine Board is comprised of five members of the boating public who volunteer their time and expertise.
 These individuals are appointed by the Governor and confirmed by the Senate.
 Members serve a four-year term and may apply for a second term of service.
 Members represent different geographic regions of the state and different boating activities.
 Our Board members are also boaters.
 They own and use motorized boats and paddlecraft.
 Many own more than one type of watercraft.

 Laura Jackson, Board ChairBoard Chair Laura Jackson, Portland